Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-There are many duality results in the literature.
-The duality between topologies and frames is described (for example) in \cite[page~479, Corollary~4]{maclane:sheglf}.
-A duality between distributive lattices and coherent spaces is in \cite[page~66]{johnstone:stos}.
-There is the classic duality by Stone between Boolean algebras and compact Hausdorff spaces with a basis of clopen sets~\cite{stone:therba,johnstone:stos}.
-An encyclopaedic treatment is in \cite{caramello:toptas}, with a rather good overview in Example~2.9 on page~17.

-Theorem~\ref{thrm.categorical.duality.semiframes} appends another item to this extensive canon.
-It also constructively moves us forward in studying semitopologies, because it gives us an algebraic treatment of semitopologies, and a formal framework for studying morphisms between semitopologies.
-For instance: taking morphisms to be continuous functions is sensible not just because this is also how things work for topologies, but also because this is what is categorically dual to the ${\cti}/{\ast}$-homomorphisms between semiframes (Definition~\ref{defn.category.of.spatial.graphs}).
-And of course, if we become interested in different notions of semitopology morphism (a flavour of these is given in Remark~\ref{rmrk.more.conditions}) then the algebraic framework gives us a distinct mathematical light with which to inspect and evaluate them.

-Note what Theorem~\ref{thrm.categorical.duality.semiframes} does \emph{not} do: it does not give a duality between all semitopologies and all semiframes; it gives a duality between sober semitopologies and spatial semiframes.
-This in itself is nothing new --- the topological duality is just the same --- but what is interesting is that our motivation in this paper for studying semitopologies comes from practical network systems.
-These tend to be (finite) non-sober semitopologies --- non-sober, because a guarantee of sobriety cannot be enforced, and anyway it is precisely the point of the exercise to achieve coordination, \emph{without} explicitly representing every possible constellation of cooperating agents with its own point.
-After all, this is part of what it means to be a \emph{permissionless} and \emph{distributed} system.
+\begin{rmrk} Note what Theorem~\ref{thrm.categorical.duality.semiframes} does \emph{not} do: it does not give a duality between all semitopologies and all semiframes; it gives a duality between sober semitopologies and spatial semiframes.
+This in itself is nothing new --- the topological duality is just the same --- but what is interesting is that our motivation for studying semitopologies comes from practical network systems.
+These tend to be (finite) non-sober semitopologies --- non-sober, because a guarantee of sobriety cannot be enforced, and anyway it is precisely the point of the exercise to achieve coordination, \emph{without} explicitly requiring every possible constellation of cooperating agents to be explicitly represented by a point.

-It is true that by Theorem~\ref{thrm.nbhd.morphism} every non-sober semitopology can be embedded into a sober one without affecting the semiframe of open sets, but this makes the system to which it corresponds larger, by adding points.

-So, the duality that Theorem~\ref{thrm.categorical.duality.semiframes} packages up is a mathematical statement, but not necessarily a directly practical one --- and this is as expected, because we knew from the start that this is an abstract result. $\nbhd$ maps a point to a set of (open) sets; and $\f{Op}$ maps an (open) set of points to a set of sets of (open) sets.
-Of course these need not necessarily be computationally optimal. \end{rmrk}
+It is true that by Theorem~\ref{thrm.nbhd.morphism} every non-sober $T_0$ semitopology can be embedded into a sober one without affecting the semiframe of open sets, but this makes the system to which it corresponds larger, by adding points.
+Thus the duality in Theorem~\ref{thrm.categorical.duality.semiframes} is a mathematical statement, but not necessarily a practical one --- and this is as expected, because we knew that this is an abstract result. $\nbhd$ maps a point to a set of (open) sets; and $\f{Op}$ maps an (open) set of points to a set of sets of (open) sets.
+Of course these might not be computationally optimal. \end{rmrk}